- ###: This comic may have its flaws, but is generally enjoyable for fans of its genre.

 - ### Two Guys and Guy is a gag-a-day comic that follows the day-to-day adventures of three sociopaths: Wayne, Frank and the girl Guy.
-A baby bath that escalates to a gunfight with the police isn’t normal, but in Two Guys and Guy it is.
+A baby bath that escalates to a police shoot-out isn’t normal, but in Two Guys and Guy it is.
 Some jokes are very hard to get, though.

 - ### XKCD is the oh-so popular webcomic of romance, sarcasm, math, and language.
 Some of the jokes are very clever, even outstanding, but the simple stickfigure artwork is not much fun to look at.

-- ### Gunnerkrigg Court is a fantasy comic with sci-fi elements subdivided into more or less self-contained chapters.
-They tell the mysterious story of the young girl Antimony “Annie” Carver and her best friend Katerina “Kat” Donlan who attend the eponymous school as they get involved in the political intrigues between Gunnerkrigg Court and the mythical creatures of Gillitie Wood, a forest near the school.
+- ### Gunnerkrigg Court is a fantasy comic with sci-fi elements and published in more or less self-contained chapters.
+They tell the mysterious story of the young girl Antimony “Annie” Carver and her best friend Katerina “Kat” Donlan who attend the eponymous school as they get involved in the political intrigues between Gunnerkrigg Court and the mythical creatures of Gillitie Wood, a forest next to their school.

 - ### Unsounded is a fantasy comic that has the most beautiful artwork I’ve ever seen.
 While the story is also interesting with a rich lore, the comic might not be everybody’s piece of cake since the female lead character, the foul-mouthed rogue Sette, is one of the most obnoxious brats in the history of storytelling.

 Sporadic updates / On hiatus / Completed

 - ### Alice! [sporadic updates] is a newspaper-style comic strip which very much feels like Calvin and Hobbes (though never reaching its quality).
 Alice! follows the wacky adventures of the teenage girl Alice, who shares Calvin’s vivid imagination, and her friend Dot, who plays the role of the “straight girl”.